 The survey has also asked for height and weight information, allowing researchers to calculate rates of overweight and obesity.
 It's probably no surprise that Americans appear to be losing the battle of the bulge: In 1995, 51.4 percent of respondents were overweight or obese, compared with 63 percent in 2007.

 Another source of information is the Food and Drug Administration's "Health and Diet Survey: Dietary Guidelines Supplement."
-Released earlier this year, this survey interviewed just over 1,200 adults in both 2004 and 2005.
+Released earlier in 2008, this survey interviewed just over 1,200 adults in both 2004 and 2005.
 Its focus was in response to the 2005 edition of the Dietary Guidelines for Americans.

 Overall, findings indicate Americans do believe healthy eating habits are important, and they think about nutrition when shopping for food.
 They also seem confident that they know how to choose healthy foods and the amount of physical activity they should be engaging in.
 Despite these findings, the report states, "knowledge and good intentions are not always reflected in their behavior."